VUMC-VMAC/GWAS_QC/README.md

 	    -s /ref/topmed_snp_names"
 ```

+The outputs from the first step will be a file (ending in *.out) which contains predicted ancestry and a pdf with plots of the predicted PCs.
+Before moving to the next step, subset the data into whatever ancestral categories are present and run the second step on each set.

 To run the second step in the SNPWeights post-imputation step, run something like:
 ```
 singularity exec --contain --bind /scratch:/scratch --bind /data/h_vmac/GWAS_QC/topmed/:/ref/ \